 The death of a loved one brings about grief and other complicated emotions.
-When a loved one suffers an untimely death due to another's negligence or intentionally wrongful conduct, you may be able to recover compensation from the responsible party.
+When a loved one suffers an untimely death due to another's negligence or intentionally wrongful conduct, you may be able to recover compensation from the responsible party with the assistance of a Los Angeles wrongful death lawyer.
 In most cases, insurers do not readily offer the full amount to which you're entitled.
 Where there is clear liability, they may offer a minimal amount, hoping that you take the sum and walk away.
-Let our experienced Los Angeles personal injury attorneys fight for the full amount of compensation to which you're entitled after the death of a loved one.California Wrongful Death Law
+Let our experienced personal injury attorneys fight for the full amount of compensation to which you're entitled after the death of a loved one.California Wrongful Death Law

 Wrongful death claims in California are brought under Code Civ.
 Proc. § 377.60.
 They can be brought when someone dies because of the negligence or the wrongful act of another.
 They are brought by survivors of the deceased, and damages are expressed in monetary terms.
 While nothing can fully make up for the untimely loss of a loved one, a successful wrongful death claim results in a jury award that expresses various intangible damages as money damages.

 Because there is a higher standard of proof used in a criminal case, a defendant can be acquitted of homicide in criminal court, but still be found liable to family members for wrongful death.
 The family will have to show the defendant's negligence or wrongful conduct.